(All fields required)

-Dr. Schorry completed a residency in Pediatrics and a fellowship in Medical Genetics at Children's Hospital Medical Center, Cincinnati, Ohio.
-She has been a faculty member in the Division of Human Genetics at Cincinnati Children's Hospital Medical Center since 1988.
+Dr. Schorry completed a residency in pediatrics and a fellowship in medical genetics at Cincinnati Children's Hospital Medical Center.
+She has been a faculty member in the Division of Human Genetics at Cincinnati Children's since 1988.

 Dr. Schorry provides medical management, genetic assessment and genetic counseling for children with a wide range of genetic disorders and congenital anomalies.
 She has a special interest in neurofibromatosis and tuberous sclerosis.

 BS: Biology, University of Cincinnati, Cincinnati, OH, 1977.